 A brief word on important regulatory and legal matters in Haymarket

-Several laws govern relationships between tenants and rental investors in Northern Virginia.
-The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of tenants and rental investors in Virginia, and supersedes all leases and county ordinances.
-Not to mention our local governments in and around Haymarket have additional ordinances pertaining to the management of rental properties in their jurisdictions.
-Nesbitt Realty strives to work within the bounds of these regulations, laws and ordinances at all times and we try to keep informed about changes in the laws when they happen.
+Several laws govern relationships between renters and rental investors in Northern Virginia.
+The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of renters and property owners in Virginia, and supersedes all leases and county ordinances.
+Not to mention our local governments in and around Haymarket have specific ordinances regarding to the management of rental properties in their jurisdictions.
+Nesbitt Realty strives to work within the bounds of these regulations, laws and ordinances at all times and we try to keep up to date on changes in the laws as they are published.
 That said, only a court of law has the power to enforce the VRLTA and local ordinances.

 Our brokerage will never to use race, sex, religion, color, national origin, age, marital status, disability, or familial status as the basis for making an decisions related to rental properties.
 Nesbitt Realty is committed to Fair Housing